-Christina has over 12 years’ experience in public health, with a background in program development, project management and evaluation, quality and performance improvement and providing technical assistance to health care providers on chronic disease prevention and management.
+Christina has over 15 years’ experience in public health, with a background in program development, project management, evaluation, quality and performance improvement and providing technical assistance to health care providers on chronic disease prevention and management.
 She currently holds her NCQA PCMH Certified Content Expert (CCE) certification, is a trained Mental Health First Aid instructor and a SBIRT trainer.

 Nancy Nelle, Associate Director of the Patient Assistance Program at Americares, oversees partnerships with pharmaceutical donors to provide access to medicine via corporate patient assistance programs.